 - Analysts should consider a time series of the ratio.
-A single point ratio may not be very good measure as it may include onetime revenue or earnings.
-Companies with consistent earnings will have the consistent ratio over a period of time thus indicating its better position to service debt.
+A single point ratio may not be an excellent measure as it may include onetime revenue or earnings.
+Companies with consistent earnings will have a consistent ratio over a while, thus indicating its better position to service debt.

-- Clearly, the ratio gives how many times the Company can cover its interest expense to its pre-tax and pre-interest earnings.
+- The ratio gives how many times the company can cover its interest expense to its pre-tax and pre-interest earnings.

 - The banks and financial lenders often look at various financial ratios to determine the solvency of the Company and whether it will be able to service its debt before taking on more debt.
-The banks look at debt ratio, debt-equity ratio and Times interest earned ratio often.
+The banks look at the debt ratio, debt-equity ratio, and Times interest earned ratio often.

-- The debt ratio and debt to equity ratio is a measure of the capital structure of the Company and indicates the exposure of the Company to debt financing relative to total assets or equity respectively.
-However, times interest earned ratio measures if the Company is earning enough to pay off the interest.
+- The debt ratio and debt to equity ratio is a measure of the capital structure of the Company and indicates the exposure of the Company to debt financing relative to total assets or equity, respectively.
+However, this ratio measures if the Company is earning enough to pay off the interest.

-- High times interest earned ratio is favorable as it indicates the Company is earning higher than it owes and will be able to service its obligations whereas lower values indicate the Company may not be able to fulfill its obligations.
+- High times interest earned ratio is favorable as it indicates the Company is earning higher than it owes and will be able to service its obligations.
+In contrast, lower values indicate the Company may not be able to fulfill its obligations.

-Please note that many analyst’s use EBITDA in the numerator instead of EBIT (which I think is absolutely fine if you use it consistently over the years).
+Please note that many analysts use EBITDA in the numerator instead of EBIT (which I think is fine if you use it consistently over the years).

 Thus, the new ratio becomes:

-This is done because depreciation and amortization expenses are accounting figures and are not actual cash outflows for the given period.
+It is done because depreciation and amortization expenses are accounting figures and are not actual cash outflows for the given period.
 Thus, removing such expenses reflects better earnings or capacity of the Company to pay the interest expense.
-However, arguably the depreciation and amortization expense indirectly relates to future business needs to buy fixed and intangible assets and thus, the funds may not be available for the payment of interest expense.
+However, arguably the depreciation and amortization expense indirectly relates to future business needs to buy fixed and intangible assets.
+Thus, the funds may not be available for the payment of interest expense.

 Let us look at Times Interest Earned Ratio Calculation